jcalvinowens/wallclock/README.md

 The primary goal of this project was to replace several "atomic" clocks in my house which never successfully synchronize to [WWVB](https://en.wikipedia.org/wiki/WWVB) with clocks that sync to NTP servers.
-Just for run, a secondary goal was to accurately display milliseconds.
+Just for fun, a secondary goal was to accurately display milliseconds.

 The clock is designed around the ESP32-C3, a low power single core RISCV SoC